What Is the Carnivore Diet?

 - Wild-caught salmon

-Proteins are, of course, the staple on the Carnivore Diet.
-Find a local farmer if you can.
-If not, there are some great mail-order options that ship humanely raised grass-fed meats and quality seafood right to your door.
+Proteins are, naturally an essential ingredient in the Carnivore Diet.
+Find a farmer in your area If you are able.
+If you can’t, there are fantastic mail-order options that will deliver grass-fed and humanely raised meats as well as high-quality seafood right to your doorstep.

 - Wild boar

 - Cage-free/pasture-raised eggs

 - Wild-caught fish (salmon, tuna, shellfish, cod, sea bass, mackerel, mahi mahi, anchovies, sardines, lobster, scallops, mussels, crab)

 What can all these wonderful foods come together on the table at dinner, or in the lunch bag?
 We’ll discuss some menu ideas later.